LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/Maya'sProcessJournal2.md

 **2. Graph Readability and Necessity**
-- Changed the Daily, Weekly, and Monthly graphs to have more visual information on the X and Y axis for better visual communication
+- Changed the Daily, Weekly, and Monthly graphs to have more visual information on the X and Y axis for better visual communication.

 <div align="center">